Ezra Miller cited for felony burglary in Vermont - NewsBreak

 Ezra Miller cited for felony burglary in Vermont

-STAMFORD, Vt. ( NEWS10 ) — Vermont state police in Shaftsbury, Vermont report a felony charge against embattled actor Ezra Miller.
-They said Miller, who uses they/them pronouns, faces a burglary charge.
+STAMFORD, Vt. ( NEWS10 ) — Vermont State Police in Shaftsbury report a felony burglary charge against embattled actor Ezra Miller.

 Just before 6 p.m. on May 1, a burglary was reported at a residence on County Road in Stamford, Vermont.
 Police said several bottles of alcohol were taken while the owners were away.
 After reviewing surveillance videos and interviewing witnesses, they said they had probable cause to charge Miller, 29, of Stamford.Actor Ezra Miller accused of ‘cult-like’ behavior, abuse of indigenous teen